 At lunchtime, we reach a remote chalet.
-Hot chocolate warms our stomachs and we pick up our pre-booked sledges.
-The route down sees us whizz past cross-country skiers, dog walkers and vertical drops.
+Hot chocolate warms our stomachs and we pick up our pre-booked sleds.
+The route down sees us whizz past cross-country skiers, dog walkers, and vertical drops.
 It is all over too quickly, but we arrive at Lu in time for another hearty oat soup at the excellent Restaurant Hirschen.

-Before we catch the train back home, the family at Hotel Crush Alba excitedly reveal more of the hotel’s hidden gems.
-Five hundred years old drinking flasks hang from the ceiling of rooms filled with ornately carved grass beds, whilst decorative sledges, deer antlers and spinning wheels fill the corridors.
+Before we catch the train back home, the family at Hotel Crush Alba excitedly reveals more of the hotel’s hidden gems.
+Five hundred years old drinking flasks hang from the ceiling of rooms filled with ornately carved grass beds, whilst decorative sleds, deer antlers, and spinning wheels fill the corridors.
 It is a microcosm of bucolic Swiss life.

 As our train enters the epic Vereina Tunnel, we vow to return in summer to experience the meadows covered in wildflowers, sit on Gunter’s tiny whiskey terrace in the sun and see if we can find a bear woken from slumber.